 |Good evening||sata srī akāla||ਸਤ ਸ੍ਰੀ ਅਕਾਲ|

 Like any other country, greetings in Punjabi also change according to the time of day.
 For example, "śubha savēra" (good morning) is usually used from 5:00 in the morning to 12:00 in noon.
 The "sata srī akāla" (good afternoon) time starts at 12:00 in noon until 6:00 pm.
-Whereas "śubha rāta" (good night) is usually used after 6 pm.
+Whereas "śubha rāta" (good night) is often used after 6 pm.
 Or when the sun goes down.

 Remember, "śubha rāta" (good night) is not a greeting.
 Instead, it is used to say goodbye.

 You can add the last name of a person to show respect in greetings in Punjabi.
-Usually, local Punjabi people are more informal (even in business with related persons), and they use the first name of a person after the salutation:
+Usually, local Punjabi people are more informal (even in business with related people), and they use the first name of a person after the salutation:

 If you like to improve your Punjabi conversation, check out our hands-on article about essential words and phrases in Punjabi.